• Skip to secondary menu

 • Fun

-Discrete and continuous are two broad categories of numerical data.
+Discrete vs continuous data are two broad categories of numeric variables.
 Numeric variables represent characteristics that you can express as numbers rather than descriptive language.
+These are quantitative data.

 When you have a numeric variable, you need to determine whether it is discrete or continuous.